DeepakS-Github/CropConnect/README.md

     ```

 2. **Frontend Setup**:
-    - Navigate to the CropConnect Frontend folder.
+    - Navigate to the CropConnect `client` folder.
-    - Create a `.env` file in the root directory of the Frontend folder.
+    - Create a `.env` file in the root directory of the `client` folder.
     - Add the following environment variables to the client `.env` file:
         ```plaintext
         VITE_CROPCONNECT_API = "https://cropconnect-backend.vercel.app/"